• Skip to main content

 • 1 cup halved cherry tomatoes

-HOW TO MAKE SWEET POTATO NOURISH BOWLS
+HOW TO MAKE A NOURISH BOWL

 So, what I really love about this bowl is that it repurposes so many ingredients from the other recipes in this book.
 You should have leftover farro, kale, and cabbage from the Thai Chicken Buddha Bowls (page 113), and you can use the crispy garbanzo beans from the Kale Chips Snack Box (page 175).
 And if you’ve made the Stuffed Sweet Potatoes—4 Ways (page 150), you should have an abundance of sweet potatoes around.